Delayed by Freight

 For over 50 years, freight railroads have been required by law to provide Amtrak with “preference” to run passenger trains ahead of freight trains.
 However, many freight railroads ignore the law because it is extremely difficult for Amtrak to enforce it, and as a result, people and the American economy suffer.

-Long Distance On-Time Performance Struggles Again in 2023
+Long Distance On-Time Performance Struggles in 2024

-The on-time performance of all long-distance routes in 2023 has not met the FRA's 80% on-time standard.
+The on-time performance of all long-distance routes in 2024 has not met the FRA's 80% on-time standard.

-Percentage of On-Time Customers by Route – 2023
+Percentage of On-Time Customers by Route – 2024

 City of New Orleans